Netflix shares jump as subscribers grow ahead of Disney, Apple attack

 Total revenue rose to $5.25 billion from about $4 billion.
 Analysts on average had expected $5.52 billion.

+In the next earnings report, Netflix will begin disclosing revenue and membership by regions - Asia Pacific, Europe, Middle East/Africa, Latin America and the United States, the company said.

-Reporting by Neha Malara in Bengaluru and Lisa Richwine in Los Angeles; Editing by Anil D'Silva and Lisa Shumaker
+Reporting by Neha Malara in Bengaluru and Lisa Richwine in Los Angeles; Additional reporting by Helen Coster in New York; Editing by Anil D'Silva and Lisa Shumaker